Clinical Psychology Questions:

 Financial Aid for applied masters programs is limited.
 To learn about financial aid, go to www.graduate.ucf.edu.

-The minimum GPA is 3.0 out of 4.0 for the last 60 hours of your degree work.
-Competitive students typically present with a GPA much higher than the minimum.
+Based on the policies set by the College of Graduate Studies at UCF, the minimum GPA is 3.0 out of 4.0 for the last 60 hours of your degree work.
+Competitive students typically present with a GPA much higher than this minimum.

-Yes.
 All students are required to complete the GRE before their application can be considered.
-At this time, we only require the general exam (Verbal and Quantitative).
-We do not require the Psychology subject exam.
-There is no minimum score required; however, a score of 300 or above (Verbal + Quantitative Scales) is generally considered a competitive score.
+We only require the general exam (Verbal and Quantitative); we do not require the Psychology subject exam.
+There is no minimum score required; however, a score of 300 or above (Verbal + Quantitative Scales) is a considered a reasonably competitive score.

 We only admit students to the program to begin during the fall semester.
-Applications are due January 1, we invite a group of applicants for an interview in late February or early March, and students must accept or reject their offers by April 15.
+Applications are due January 1.
+We invite a group of applicants for an interview in late February or early March, and students are expected to either accept or reject their offers by April 15.
 Classes begin in mid-August.

 No, our courses are offered only to students admitted to the program.

-The total number of credit hours (coursework, practica, and internship) is 61.
-If you choose to take all of the required courses AND complete an optional thesis, the total number of hours is 67.
+For the pre-licensure track, the total number of credit hours (coursework, practicum, and internship) is 61.
+For the research/thesis the total number of required credit hours is 38, including a thesis.

 Graduate study is a very intensive experience.
 Students are discouraged from working outside jobs.
-If you feel you must work, 20 hours/week should be your upper limit.
-During the second year of the program students are required to put in 20 hours/week at their internship sites during the fall and spring semesters and 30 hours/week during the summer, so working 20 hours at an outside job would mean a 40-hour week not including class time and time for homework assignments.
+If you feel you must work, 20 hours/week is the recommended limit.
+In addition to coursework, second year pre-licensure track students are required to complete 20 hours/week at their internship sites during the fall and spring semesters and 30 hours/week during the summer.
+The addition of a part-time job would lead to a very heavy workload and may hinder performance.

 During the second year of the program, students complete a 1000 hour internship at a site selected by the student in collaboration with their faculty supervisor.
 During the fall and spring semesters of the second year, interns work 20 hours/week at their assigned site.
 Internship counts as one of four courses taken each semester.
 During the summer semester prior to graduation, interns work 30 hours/week at their assigned site.
 Internship supervision is the only required course during the final summer semester.
 Also during that final summer semester, students complete their required comprehensive exam and do a case presentation.
 Both of those activities are face-to-face on the Sanford/Lake Mary Campus.